Born's Rule for Arbitrary Cauchy Surfaces: Introduction

-We note that results such as Malament's theorem \cite{Heg:1998,HC:2002} seem to preclude the existence of ideal particle detectors under conditions related to the non-occurrence of negative energies.
+We note that results such as Malament's theorem \cite{Heg:1998,HC:2002} put limitations on the existence of ideal particle detectors under conditions related to the non-occurrence of negative energies.
 We regard our results as a first step for simple model quantum field theories (examples will be given below) where we do not worry about negative energies, so Malament's theorem does not apply.
 In the case of exclusively positive energies we expect that it implies fundamental limitations to the accuracy of detectors, which complicate the situation.
 Here, we leave such complications aside and assume the existence of ideal detectors on horizontal surfaces.
 We focus on the study of ideal detectors as a question of interest in its own right that needs to be covered first.
+Our results apply to a certain class of quantum theories (defined below), and since relevant quantum field theories lie outside of that class, it would certainly be of interest to investigate in future work how the curved Born rule could be proven beyond that class.

-The standard measurement rules of quantum theory, which specify the probabilities of possible outcomes and how to collapse the wave function after a given outcome, refer to the equal-time wave function $\psi_t$ relative to a fixed Lorentz frame, but they can in principle be applied to arbitrary experiments, including our experiment of detection on $\Sigma$.
 Our main goal in this paper is to justify the curved Born rule from \textit{equal-time} measurement rules.
 As we will explain shortly, several different such justifications are possible, corresponding to different concepts of ideal detectors and different ways of approaching a curved surface $\Sigma$ as a limit.